paulinekors/javascriptmethods/README.md

 ## Install dependencies

 In your terminal after you clone your project down, remember to run either `yarn` or `npm install` to build all the dependencies in the project.

+## Run tests

+Run `yarn watch` to run all tests and have them automatically rerender when you save your changes.